kurval/Python-Excel-Sorter/README.md

-# Python-Excel-Sorter
+# Python-Excel/CSC-Sorter
 Simple excel sorter using pandas lib.
-Filter and sort csv and excel files.
-Allows the user to choose particular fields for sorting and filtering data.
+Reads a file of records, sorts them, and then writes them back to the file.
+Allow the user to choose various sort style and sorting based on a particular field.
 # Requirements
 * Python 3
 * Libs: